dennisvandam/topo_grand_canyon/README.md

 See the images directory for larger pictures.

 ## Notes

-- Initially tried converting downloaded PDF versions of maps into SVG files but that generated image files.
-A bitmap to vector conversion on those generated disparate files to be linked together.
+- Initially tried converting PDF maps into SVG files.
+The process generated image files.
+A bitmap to vector conversion on those generated many separate files to be linked together.
+Abandoned this approach.

-- With a little searching, I found a great writeup at theshamblog (see link below).
+- Found a great writeup at theshamblog (see link below).
 It describes the process of pulling GIS information and breaking it up using QGIS mapping software.

-- QGIS works on a data set that creates topographic paths across the entire map.
-It can create topographic maps and then generate an SVG for each individual path.
-I color coded each elevation path and used Inkscape to separate each topo into its own file.
+- QGIS works on data that creates topographic contour lines across the entire map.
+I used it to create topographic maps and then generate an SVG for each elevation level.
+I color coded each elevation path for visual separation and then used Inkscape to separate each topo into its own file.

-- I used recycled some white paper stock, cereal boxes, and some Trex decking I had lying around.
-It uses a surprising number of layers so it burned up quite a few old pieces of cardboard box.
-I think the only thing I purchased for this one was some additional glue.
+- I used recycled white paper stock, cereal boxes, and some Trex decking scraps.
+It used a surprising number of layers so it burned up quite a few pieces of cardboard box.
+I think the only thing I purchased for this was some glue.

-- The frames were made of some leftover Trex material I had.
+- The frames were made of some leftover Trex decking material.
 I used the CNC to route out a precise frame but that process took a lot of time.
-I'd probably use another type of framing on future runs to avoid the need for the CNC entirely.
+I'd probably use another type of framing on future runs to avoid the need for the CNC to construct the frame.

+- I made two versions of this concurrently by cutting two versions (white/brown) of each layer.
+If you look closely at the pictures you can see that the layer colors alternate differently.

 ## References
 - https://theshamblog.com/making-a-laser-cut-topo-map-the-design-phase/